 - The form contains baseline elements required to complete an online-hybrid course and may be used as a course development guide.
 Incomplete courses are not accepted for peer review.

-- When the course is complete, the course developer uses the Peer Review Form to conduct a self-evaluation submission to the OFM.
+- When the course is complete, the course developer uses the Peer Review Form to conduct a self-evaluation and submit to the OFM.

 - Introduction to D2L;